Research Insights

 Discovery: Balancing Density and Usability

 In discovery, I quickly realized one of the biggest pain points: sections like Processes and Enablement were overflowing with long, detailed documentation.
-Users felt buried in information and struggled to find what they needed.
 The conflict was clear—too much detail made the site unusable.

 They were able to achieve these goals: